 - If you are planning to dive on holidays then consider your baggage allowance.
 Some airlines will give an additional allowance for scuba gear – if they do not then you could be charged for excess baggage at the airport.

-- Different Locations, Different Requirements: That 3mm shortie that you love may be great when you dive at home but what about when you travel to cooler waters?
+- Different Locations, Different Requirements: That 3mm shortie that you love may be great when you dive at home, but what about when you travel to cooler waters?

 - Servicing and Maintenance: If you have your own gear then you need to look after it and this extends beyond rinsing it after diving.
 Regulators need servicing and parts (especially O-rings), need replacing periodically; dive computers need battery changes and BCD inflator hoses need to be cared for.